 Do note that by water I just mean that, there are a lot of people who consider sodas and juices to be water.
-While these do contain water due to their added content of sugar, vitamins, minerals, and preservatives are not actually considered water.
+While these do contain water but due to their added content of sugar, vitamins, minerals, and preservatives are not actually considered water.
 Drinking sodas and juices after the expiration date are not advised as the different chemical components will react with each other and in some cases might even become toxic.
-How long does bottled water last once opened and not refrigerated?
-Water will last probably for a couple of days before going bad, but this depends mostly on the ambient temperature.

 Why are algae growing in bottled drinking water?